drhinternet/greenarrow-docker/README.markdown

 ### (3) Initialize the persistent volume

-The GreenArrow docker image assumes a persistent volume will be mounted at `/opt/greenarrow-persistent`.
+The GreenArrow Docker image assumes a persistent volume will be mounted at `/opt/greenarrow-persistent`.
 Prior to running GreenArrow, this volume must be initialized.
 During initialization, the persistent volume will be populated with the data GreenArrow needs to function.
 That persistent